Nexmean/caskey.nvim/README.md

 - Define all your keymaps as simple lua tables
 - Group keymaps the way you think about them
 - Modular, declarative way to define keymaps
-- It's as easy to define buffer local keymaps as global
+- Automatically registers autocommands to setup buffer local keymappings
 - [Which-key](https://github.com/folke/which-key.nvim) integration out of the box

 ## 📦 Installation